Ian Fieggen Ian's Shoelace Site Ian's Shoelace Knot

 Two Loop Shoelace Knot

-Also referred to as a "Bunny Ears" shoelace knot (due to its two loops): Make a loop with both ends, then simply tie a knot with them.
+Also known as the "Bunny Ears" shoelace knot (due to its two loops) or as the "Bowknot": Make a loop with both ends, then simply tie a knot with them.
 It's often tied incorrectly, resulting in an un-balanced Granny Knot.

 Step 1: